DuhaimeLab/VirusHostInteractionPredictor/design_documents/WBS_document.md

 Activity 3 - Implement novel gene features
 - [ ] Task 3.1 - Determine pipeline for de novo genome annotation so it is consistent across the board
-- [ ] Task 3.2 - Design potential new features at the gene level that might encode signals of coevolutio
+- [ ] Task 3.2 - Design potential new features at the gene level that might encode signals of coevolution
 - [ ] Task 3.3 - Implement features and test their usefulness for predicting ecological virus-host interactions
 - [ ] Task 3.4 - Decide which new features to keep and include in the pipeline